Jamie Delgado: 2012

 In January Delgado competed at the Australian Open where he partnered Jonathan Marray.
 They lost in the first round to the sixth seeds Mariusz Fyrstenberg and Marcin Matkowski in straight sets 6–4, 6–4.

 June 2012 saw Delgado's first ATP Tour Final, at the Aegon International, partnering Ken Skupski.
 The pair were defeated by fellow Brits and good friends Colin Fleming and Ross Hutchins in straight sets 4–6, 3–6.

 Having picked up a good run of form he next competed at Wimbledon again partnering Ken Skupski.
 They lost in the second round to the second seeds and defending champions Bob and Mike Bryan in straight sets 6–7^{(2–7)}, 0–6, 2–6.
 In the first round they beat German duo Matthias Bachinger and Tobias Kamke in four sets 6–3, 5–7, 6–3, 6–4.

 A month after Wimbledon Skupski and Delgado got into their second final of the season at the Farmers Classic.
 They lost in three sets to Belgium duo Ruben Bemelmans and Xavier Malisse 6–7^{(5–7)}, 6–4, [10–7].
 However this performance and recent good performances rose his doubles ranking to a career high No.66 in the world.
 At the 2012 US Open Delgado now with full-time partner Ken Skupski made it to the third round before losing to Spanish sixth seeds Marcel Granollers and Marc López in straight sets 2–6, 4–6.
 In the second round they defeated the defending champions Jürgen Melzer and Philipp Petzschner in straight sets.

-2013
+2013–2014

-Delgado reached the second round of the men's doubles at Wimbledon, with partner Matthew Ebden.
+In 2013, Delgado reached the second round of the men's doubles at Wimbledon, with partner Matthew Ebden.

-2014

-At Wimbledon, Delgado broke the all-time male record for playing in consecutive Wimbledon tournaments, receiving a doubles wildcard with Luxembourg's Gilles Müller and reaching the second round.
+At 2014 Wimbledon, Delgado broke the all-time male record for playing in consecutive Wimbledon tournaments, receiving a doubles wildcard with Luxembourg's Gilles Müller and reaching the second round.
 This was Delgado's 23rd Wimbledon appearance, at the age of 37, and his debut as a player-coach.

-Delgado/Müller's best doubles result was reaching the semi-finals of the Tilia Slovenia Open.
+Delgado/Müller's best doubles result was reaching the semifinals of the Tilia Slovenia Open.

-Delgado continued playing with Gilles Müller until the Rakuten Japan Open on 29 September.
-They lost in the first round, and Delgado retired to concentrate on coaching Müller.
+Delgado continued playing with Gilles Müller until the Rakuten Japan Open on 29 September 2014.
+They lost in the first round, following which Delgado retired.

-2015

-Since Gilles Müller finished 2013 at No 368 in the world rankings after missing the second half of the year with injury, he climbed back into the top 50.
-At the age of 32 Müller was in the best form of his career, for which he gives much credit to Delgado.
-Müller said "He’s definitely a great coach because he knows a lot".